labria/nomic-base/rules.md

 > b) This does not earn you points if you approve someone else's rule, only the player gets a point.

-#### 109: Third time's the charm
-> If two of the previous proposals by a player were voted down, the third one only needs one vote to pass (this overrides rule 103)

 #### 110: Coming Back to Life
 > a) A rule which was rejected in the past may be revoted on every 5 proposals.
 >